oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2021-present`
-**Lab Manager at Bochum Makerspace** - I'm responsible for two (sub-)labs - IT and plastic fabrication - and involved in the general management of RUB-Makerspace, a 2000sqm space full of tools, infrastructure and a team of 15 people. *Ruhr-Universität Bochum*, Germany.
+**Lab Manager at Bochum Makerspace** - I manage two (sub-)labs - IT and plastics fabrication - and am involved in the general management of RUB-Makerspace, a 2000sqm innovation space with a team of 15 people. *Ruhr-Universität Bochum*, Germany.

 `2019 - 2020`
 **Writer, researcher, consultant**.
 Book project "Handbuch Fab Labs" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed*, Germany.